Thinkwise/docs/docs/sf/guidelines_sql.md

 ### Guidelines

 1. Use the insert statement without into.
-2. Always use a column list.
+2. Always use a column list
 3. Align the columns in a column list under each other, comma's in front.
 4. Align the parentheses of the column list left under INSERT.
 5. Ident the column list 4 spaces